aota/deepfreezefest.ca/participate.md

 **Registration deadline is December 15, 2015**

-Add to this year's theme: **Fairies and Elves and Ogres...
+Add to this year's theme: **Fairies, Elves and Ogres...
 Oh My!** and have fun decorating your door with whatever your fairy will need to have a comfy stay over the weekend!

 1. Form a group of artists or your on your own.
 2. Email <deepfreezelamppost@gmail.com> for an application form.